intrip/laravel-authentication-acl/readme.md

 [![Build Status](https://travis-ci.org/intrip/laravel-authentication-acl.svg?branch=1.3)](https://travis-ci.org/intrip/laravel-authentication-acl)
 [![Total Downloads](https://poser.pugx.org/jacopo/laravel-authentication-acl/d/total.svg)](https://packagist.org/packages/jacopo/laravel-authentication-acl)

-## This is the Laravel 5 Version, for Laravel 4.2 version use the 1.2 branch
+## This is the Laravel 5.2+ Version, for Laravel 5.1/5.0 use the version 1.3.11, for Laravel4 version use the 1.2 branch

 Laravel Authentication ACL is a Laravel 5 package, based on <a href="https://github.com/cartalyst/sentry" target="_blank">sentry2</a>. <br/>
 This package is made with the purpose of helping other developers to set-up